Probing quantum effects with classical stochastic analogs: Experimental setup and calibration

 This procedure however relies on a precise calibration of the system: in order to use the variance differential equation, we need to know with the best possible precision the stiffness $\kappa(t)$ at play in the trap.
 In this section, we detail our method.

 In order to predict the stiffness in the trap, we first calibrate the linear relation between the trapping laser power $P(t)$ and $\kappa(t)$.
 We use the power spectral density (PSD) method \cite{berg_sorensen}.
-The Ornstein-Uhlenbeck process is describing the Brownian motion in the trap
+The Ornstein-Uhlenbeck process describes the Brownian motion in the trap

 where $\gamma$ is Stokes coefficient given by $\gamma = 6 \pi \eta R$ where $\eta$ is water viscosity and $R$ the beads radius.
 This process can be spectrally analysed with the position PSD: